-The Data Output Interface is represented by the OslArchTransferToKernel (ARM only) function and the AhCreateLoadOptionsString function.
+The Data Output Interface is represented by the AhCreateLoadOptionsString function.
 OslArchTransferToKernel is responsible for transferring the execution from Windows OS Loader to the initial execution point of the Windows 10 kernel.
 Data exits the module in the form of the initial instruction address of the Windows 10 kernel.

-Data exits the module from the AhCreateLoadOptionsString function in the form of boot application parameters passed to the Windows 10 kernel.
+Data exits the module from the AhCreateLoadOptionsString function in the form of boot application parameters passed to the Windows 10 kernel, and for computers with a TPM running in Virtual Secure Mode, keys sealed by the TPM.